 What a journey so far!
-I’m two/thirds of the way through my 11,000 km Indian Pacific train journey across Australia and back.
+I’m two/thirds of the way through my 11,000 km journey taking Indian Pacific train across Australia and back.
 After four nights on a train (with a night in Perth nestled in there), I’m still three days away from Sydney.
 And to my surprise, I’m still not bored.

 In the other cabins, I’ve slept lengthwise along the train.
 In this cabin, I’m sleeping widthwise across the train.
 I wonder if this will adversely affect my sleep, but I find it to be about the same; occasionally restless and occasionally blissful.